1-10 of 52 results

 Each year, the National Association for Gifted Children recognizes administrators for exceptional management of gifted and talented programs.
 The report finds that middle school gifted and talented programs elevate the rigor of gifted students' coursework and provide opportunities for them to develop a sense of community among themselves.

+Watch the on-demand webinar on our YouTube channel.
 Faculty are inherently innovative, especially when it comes to designing new academic programs.
-But because faculty are disconnected from the the day-to-day realities of new student recruitment, new programs tend to reflect faculty priorities more than emerging student interests.
-As a result, new programs rarely drive enrollment growth, despite the investments required to launch them. […]
+But because faculty are disconnected from the day-to-day realities of new student recruitment, new programs tend to reflect faculty priorities more than emerging student interests.
+As a result, new programs rarely drive enrollment growth, […]